 Portugal has a tax treaty with the United States to avoid double taxation on pensions.
 Generally, your US pension will be taxed in Portugal, but you may be eligible for certain exemptions or reductions under the treaty.

-The Portugal D7 Visa, also known as the Retirement visa, is a route to Portuguese permanent residency designed for non-EU/EEA citizens who have a stable source of passive income.
-It’s ideal for foreigners seeking to retire in Portugal.
+The Portugal D7 Visa, also known as the Retirement visa, is a route to Portuguese permanent residency aimed at non-EU/EEA citizens who do not need to rely on an active or salaried income – also known as passive income.

 More about Visa